gluppler/Computer-Networks/C1-Explanation.md

 **Correct Answer: Right**

 **Explanation:**

-In networking, a "Broadcast" is a message sent to every device on a segment (like a shout in a room).

-* **Switches** forward broadcasts to every port; they create one large "Broadcast Domain."
-* **Routers** do not forward Layer 2 broadcasts by default.
-When a router receives a broadcast, it stops it.
-This "breaks" the domain into smaller, more manageable pieces, preventing network congestion (broadcast storms).
+By default, Layer 2 switches forward broadcast frames to every port in a VLAN.
+However, a router (Layer 3) does not forward broadcast traffic from one interface to another.
+This "breaks" or limits the broadcast traffic to a local segment, which improves network performance and security.

 ---